alchal17/MovieApp/README.md

 # MovieBrowse

 ## Description
-An Android application in Kotlin for browsing list of films, that are popular right now.
+An Android application in Kotlin for browsing a list of films, that are popular right now.
 ![main_page](./images/main_page.jpg)
 ![info_page](./images/info_page.jpg)